sbcshop/3.2_Touchsy_Pico_W_Resistive_Software/README.md

       <img src="https://github.com/sbcshop/3.2_Touchsy_Pico_W_Resistive_Software/blob/main/images/transfer_script_pico.gif" />

    In similar way you can add various python code files to Pico.
-Also to try out sample codes given here in [examples folder](https://github.com/sbcshop/3.2_Touchsy_Pico_W_Resistive_Software/tree/main/examples)
+Also you can try out sample codes given here in [examples folder](https://github.com/sbcshop/3.2_Touchsy_Pico_W_Resistive_Software/tree/main/examples).
+But make sure you have all required library files inside Pico W of Touchsy, if not only then follow below steps otherwise skip.
    - Mostly you will receive Touchsy with all required library files preinstalled.
 But in any case if you need to save library files from [lib](https://github.com/sbcshop/3.2_Touchsy_Pico_W_Resistive_Software/tree/main/lib) folder into Pico W of Touchsy, then download repo and follow below steps to move lib file into Pico of Touchsy.
       <img src="https://github.com/sbcshop/3.2_Touchsy_Pico_W_Resistive_Software/blob/main/images/multiple_file_transfer.gif" />